Design of a Quantum-Repeater using Quantum-Circuits and benchmarking its performance on an IBM Quantum-Computer: Quantum Repeater

 \subsubsection{Bennett's Protocol}

 The decrease in the quality of entanglement means information present in the state has been lost.
 In general, it is not possible to recover quantum information without measurement, and thus, destroying the state in the process.
 However, since we are trying to generate a state that is known beforehand, we can distill a Bell state with higher fidelity from multiple imperfect copies of it by a process known as Quantum Purification \cite{bennett1996purification, bennett1996mixed, jiang2009quantum}.
-The original purification scheme was proposed by Bennett et al. \cite{bennett1996purification} and is depicted in Fig. \ref{fig_recurrence}.
+The original purification scheme was proposed by Bennett \etal \cite{bennett1996purification} and is depicted in Fig. \ref{fig_recurrence}.

 It assumes that two copies of the Bell-state have already been established between repeater nodes (which may be of low fidelity).
-At each node, both the parties apply a CNOT operation between the two qubits keeping the corresponding qubits of each pair as control and target respectively.
+At each node, both the parties apply a CNOT operation between the two qubits keeping the corresponding qubits of each pair as control and target, respectively.
 The target qubits are then measured out in the computational basis \{$\ket{0}, \ket{1}$\}.
-Finally, the measurement results are transmitted over a classical channel between the nodes.
+Finally, the measurement-results are transmitted over a classical channel between the nodes.

-The resulting state is only kept if the measurement results agree (e.g., $(0,0)$ or $(1,1)$).
+The unmeasured state of the control-qubits is kept only if the measurement results of the target-qubits agree (i.e, both are zero $(0,0)$ or one $(1,1)$).
 In such a case the purification is successful.
 The resulting state of the unmeasured qubit will be of a higher fidelity so long as the initial fidelity of both the pairs were greater than 50\% and our local operations (CNOT and the projective measurement) are accurate enough.
-If the measurement results are not the same (e.g., $(0,1)$ or $(1,0)$), the purification protocol has failed and one needs to start over again with fresh entangled states.
+If the measurement-results are not the same (i.e, $(0,1)$ or $(1,0)$), the purification protocol has failed, and one needs to start over again with fresh entangled states.
 This makes the purification protocol inherently probabilistic in nature, but it is heralded.
-Each party knows whether or not it was successful, but, only after the classical measurement results have been exchanged between the nodes.
+Each party knows whether or not it was successful, but, only after the classical measurement-results have been exchanged between the nodes.
 This is likely to be a significant performance bottleneck.